WalletScrutiny/WalletScrutinyCom/_android/com.tangem.wallet.md

 redirect_from:

 ---

+The repository for the Tangem Android app is [now available](https://github.com/tangem/tangem-app-android).

+The app is now for verification.

+**Update 2022-08-01**

 This app is the companion app to an NFC card that is promoted as something like a hardware wallet but without a screen or a button it can only do what the